Domain-driven design for AI agents: a beginner-friendly guide

 TaskList.model_rebuild() # Resolve forward references for Pydantic.

-External code never manipulates tasks directly—it always goes through add_task() or other root methods.
-This guarantees the "no duplicates" rule holds.
+External code never touches tasks directly.
+It always goes through add_task() or another root method, which is what keeps the "no duplicates" rule honest.

 5. Wrap persistence in a repository